-Communications capability is vital to the effectiveness and wellbeing of a UPS: While crucially facilitating orderly system shutdowns during extended power failures, it also allows continuous monitoring and pre-emptive maintenance of the UPS system and batteries, as well as optimised management of the critical load.
+Communications capability is vital to the effectiveness and wellbeing of a UPS: While crucially facilitating orderly system shutdowns during extended power failures, it also allows continuous monitoring and pre-emptive maintenance of UPS power systems and batteries, as well as optimised management of the critical load.

 In this article, Alan Luscombe, director at Kohler Uninterruptible Power Ltd., a Kohler company, looks at the benefits of effective communications strategies to UPS operation, together with the technologies typically used to implement these.

-A UPS system without adequate communications capability is only partially effective, and in some situations, entirely useless.
-If the UPS cannot warn its critical load of a power blackout likely to exceed the UPS battery autonomy period and give it time to shut down gracefully, then a system crash is merely delayed rather than prevented.
+UPS power systems without adequate communications capability is only partially effective, and in some situations, entirely useless.
+If the UPS power systems cannot warn its critical load of a power blackout likely to exceed the UPS battery autonomy period and give it time to shut down gracefully, then a system crash is merely delayed rather than prevented.

 Keeping it simple – volt-free and serial communications